edmundsj/MCP3561DevBoard/README.rst

 - Everything is now working, sampling at 4.8kHz.
 - Looks like I can sample at 36.8kHz, but the data is in steps of 180, not steps of 1 anymore.
 That's obnoxious.
 For now I'll just stick with a sampling rate of 4.8kHz and characterize the ADC, then switch to a higher sampling rate.
 - For now, I have commented out all the motor and synchronization code, but even the identify code is not working.
 Ported code is now working.
+- I will test using a 10MHz clock at the input

+Unit Test Debugging
+____________________
+- I am having some issues getting 300,000 bytes back from the arduino.
+I suspect this is a time-out error, as we need to wait quite a long time to get back this data.
+I'm receiving around 40kB, which indicates we only take ~10 measurements.
+I'm going to try to do this manually.
+- The teensy itself can send 100k samples no problem.
+- Sure enough, our Measure() method is terminating too early.
+Fixed it, now it's working up to 100k measurements.
+- All motor communication unit tests are now passing, as are all measurement tests.
+Still failing synchronization tests, which means I will have to solder on the connector.
+Time to do that.
+- Today the measurement frequency is 4.58kHz.
+This is significantly lower than yesterday, it looks like the internal clock drifts quite a bit.
+Let's drive the clock using the Teensy to try to get a more reliable sampling rate.
+- Synchronization is not currently working.
+I'm going to let that issue rest for now.
+The discrepancy is small.